Chinese clothing: Cheongsam

+Zhongshan suit / Mao suit

+Zhongshan suit is a four-pocket garment with a stand-up lapel and a pocket flap designed on the basis of widely absorbing European and American costumes and synthesizing the characteristics of Japanese student clothes and Chinese clothes.
+In April 1929, the Chinese Zhongshan suit was announced as the legal uniform by order of the Nationalist Government.
+After the 1950s, Zhongshan suit became the official clothing of the national leaders to the common people.

 Early in the People's Republic, Mao Zedong inspired Chinese fashion with his own variant of the Zhongshan suit, which would be known to the west as Mao suit.
 Meanwhile, Sun Yat-sen's widow, Soong Ching-ling, popularized the cheongsam as the standard female dress.
-At the same time, clothing viewed as backwards and unmodern by both the Chinese as well as Westerners, was forbidden.
+At the same time, clothing viewed as backward and unmodern by both the Chinese as well as Westerners, was forbidden.

+In 1949, the first plenary session of the Chinese People's Political Consultative Conference (CPPCC) opened with the election of Mao Zedong as Chairman of the Central People's Government, announcing the birth of the great new China at the founding ceremony of the People's Republic of China.
+In this historic moment, Mao Zedong wearing Zhongshan suit on the Tiananmen Square tower solemn declaration of the image of forever in the history books, and this set of clothes with the world famous, Westerners called it "Mao Suit" (Mao uniform).
+The Mao Suit became the most fashionable dress of that era.
+Compared with the Zhongshan Suit of the Republic of China, the Mao Suit of the 1950s had a larger neckline and the lapel changed from small to large.

+The first People's Congress in 1954, men are to wear the Zhongshan suit as fashionable and progressive.
+While most of the women choose Su Lenin suit, this style of clothing learned from the Soviet Union for the double-breasted suit with open collar, if the lower part of the large lapel phase cover, buckle under the collar, it becomes two small pointed collar.
+The waist tied a cloth belt, two rows of three buttons, double lapel in the lower part of both with a dark slanting pockets, using gray or blue khaki, this system of clothing can shape the typical "female cadres" image, in the revolutionary era looks simple and solemn.

-Around the Destruction of the "Four Olds" period in 1964, almost anything seen as part of Traditional Chinese culture would lead to problems with the Communist Red Guards.
+Around the Destruction of the "Four Olds" period in 1964, almost anything seen as part of traditional Chinese culture would lead to problems with the Communist Red Guards.
 Items that attracted dangerous attention if caught in the public included jeans, high heels, Western-style coats, ties, jewelry, cheongsams, and long hair.
 These items were regarded as symbols of bourgeois lifestyle, which represented wealth.
 Citizens had to avoid them or suffer serious consequences such as torture or beatings by the guards.
 A number of these items were thrown into the streets to embarrass the citizens.